 For more information about configuring Organizations, see the Organizations Settings article.

 New Roles and Permissions

 Organizations introduces new roles in order to streamline permissions within Mixpanel.
-There are four different roles for Organizations, with four project member roles that are available to Enterprise customers.
+There are four different roles for Organizations, and four project member roles.

 The new organization roles include owner, admin, billing admin and member.
 These roles vary by administrative permissions.
 For example, the billing admin can access settings and edit payment details, but cannot invite users.